Bruce Laird: 1980–81 season

 The long period of international cricket was broken and Laird was afforded the opportunity to return to regular Shield cricket.
+Kim Hughes was appointed captain of Western Australia over Rod Marsh, who refused to accept the office of vice captain, as did Marsh's friend Dennis Lillee.
+Bruce Laird accepted the job.

-He played 6 matches in the 1980/81 season opening with the young star Graeme Wood, his opening partner in the Centenary Test.
+Laird played 6 matches in the 1980/81 season opening with the young star Graeme Wood, his opening partner in the Centenary Test.
 Wood had the better season scoring 542 runs to Laird's 209.
 Despite Western Australia winning the Shield that year, this poor form saw Laird dropped from the Test side and replaced by his teammate.
 Wood was then selected for 25 consecutive Test matches and would continue to feature in the side until 1992, scoring nine hundreds in his test career.

-Laird's poor firm early in the 1980-81 summer - eight Sheffield Shield innings with a top score of 39 - led to him being overlooked in favour of Graeme Wood and john Dyson.
+Laird's poor form early in the 1980-81 summer - eight Sheffield Shield innings with a top score of 39 - led to him being overlooked in favour of Graeme Wood and john Dyson.
 He scored a half century and century against India for WA but then tore a Achille's tendon in a club game.
 Ian Chappell wrote an article about the decline in Laird's form, which Chappell put down to a combination of bad luck "and a loss of confidence and belief in himself as a top level player" which Chappell felt also happened to Laird after the 1975 Ashes tour.
 "He seems to get edgy and frustrated and starts playing attacking shots far too early in his innings for a player of his style," wrote Chappell.
 "He becomes over anxious for runs and a big score...
 'Stumpy' must learn the art of patience.
 His style demands it and it is what got him into the Australian side in the first place."

 Laird missed three test series against New Zealand, India and the famous Ashes series in England in 1981.
 Ian Chappell had picked him in Chappell's hypothetical squad saying Laird was "a must for the team.
 He is a proven run getter in international cricket and a great fighter."

 However although he had recovered his fitness and was playing Shield cricket again towards the end of the summer Laird was overlooked in favour of three other openers, Wood, John Dyson and Martin Kent.
 "It was just one of those things," he said, "I'd been dropped before so it wasn't a new experience."

+Kim Hughes, who was captain of the 1981 Ashes squad, said he wanted Laird in the team (along with another West Australian overlooked, Bruce Yardley) but he did not have a say.